wp-plugins/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 2.3 =
+* Added option to keep phone numbers and mailaddress displayed in small screens
+* Added function sanitizing phone numbers to make visual representations callable technically
+* Enhanced description at phone numbers on the options page
+* Updated *.pot file and german translation

 = 2.2 =
 * Added Instagram option